Halcyon (Ellie Goulding album)

-Halcyon is the second studio album by English singer-songwriter Ellie Goulding, released on 5 October 2012 by Polydor Records.
-The album was recorded between 2011 and 2012, during promotion for her debut album, Lights (2010).
-Goulding worked with several producers on the album, including Jim Eliot, Starsmith, Billboard, Justin Parker and Monsta, in addition to collaborating with artists such as Tinie Tempah and Calvin Harris.
+Halcyon is the second studio album by English singer-songwriter Ellie Goulding, released on 5 October 2012, by Polydor Records.
+It was recorded at multiple studios across the United Kingdom and Canada, including locations in Wales, London, Brighton, and Montreal.
+She worked with several producers on the album, such as Jim Eliot, Starsmith, Billboard, Justin Parker, and Monsta, in addition to collaborating with artists Tinie Tempah and Calvin Harris.

+Halcyon is a pop and electropop album that expands on the electronic foundations of Goulding's debut studio album, Lights (2010), through influences from synth-pop, electronica, R&B, and EDM.
+Characterized by synthesiser-driven production, layered vocal arrangements, piano, and percussion, the album features Goulding's breathy vocals across lower-register and falsetto passages.
+Its lyrics were shaped by a period of personal transition and explore themes of heartbreak, love, desire, longing, and emotional vulnerability.

-Halcyon received generally positive reviews from music critics, who complimented Goulding's more aggressive showcase of her voice and the album's bold production.
+Music critics provided generally positive reviews for Halcyon, complimenting Goulding's more aggressive showcase of her voice and the album's bold production.
 The album debuted at number two on the UK Albums Chart, selling 33,425 copies in its first week.
 In January 2014, it topped the UK Albums Chart and gave Goulding her second number-one album.
-Halcyon also debuted at number nine on the Billboard 200 in the United States, while reaching number one in Ireland, the top five in New Zealand, and the top 10 in Canada, Germany and Switzerland.
+Halcyon also debuted at number nine on the Billboard 200 in the United States, while reaching number one in Ireland, the top five in New Zealand, and the top 10 in Canada, Germany, and Switzerland.

-"Anything Could Happen" was released as the lead single from Halcyon on 17 August 2012, peaking at number five on the UK Singles Chart.
-"Figure 8" was released as the album's second single, peaking at number 33 on the UK Singles Chart and number seven on the New Zealand Singles Chart.
-The album's third single, "Explosions", peaked at number 13 on the UK chart.
+"Anything Could Happen" was released as the lead single from Halcyon, peaking at number five on the UK Singles Chart.
+The second single, "Figure 8", reached number 33 on the chart and seven on the New Zealand Singles Chart, while the third single "Explosions" peaked at number 13 in the UK.
 To further promote the album, Goulding embarked on a nine-day promotional tour across the United Kingdom.
-The Halcyon Days Tour was unveiled along with North American dates, beginning in Miami Beach, Florida.
-The album was reissued twice: Halcyon Days was released on 23 August 2013, and Halcyon Nights was released on 12 October 2022, in honor of Halcyons tenth anniversary.
+Titled the Halcyon Days Tour, it was unveiled along with North American dates, beginning in Miami Beach, Florida.
+The album was reissued twice in 2013 and 2022, as Halcyon Days and Halcyon Nights, respectively.

 Background

-After signing a recording deal with Polydor Records in July 2009, Goulding's debut studio album, Lights, was released in February 2010 to generally positive reviews from music critics.
-The album debuted at number one on the UK Albums Chart, and has since sold 807,000 copies in the United Kingdom and 1.6 million copies worldwide.
-In April 2012, Goulding stated that she hoped the album would be released in October 2012.
+After signing a recording deal with Polydor Records in July 2009, Goulding's debut studio album, Lights (2010), met generally positive reviews from music critics.
+The album debuted at number one on the UK Albums Chart, having since sold 807,000 copies in the United Kingdom and 1.6 million copies worldwide.
+In April 2012, Goulding stated that she hoped her then upcoming second studio album would be released in October.